- Admission as a Degree-Seeking Student

 Admission with Contingencies

-Students lacking a limited number of specific qualifications may be admitted to graduate programs contingent upon completion of those qualifications.
-Graduate students admitted on contingency have until the end of the first enrolled semester to resolve all contingencies.
-Examples of contingencies that must be resolved are submission of official transcripts, official test scores, official degree statements, required course completion, etc. Students are informed of specific requirements for continued enrollment and the time allowed for completion at the time of admission.
+Students lacking one or more admission requirements may be admitted to a graduate program contingent upon submission or completion of those requirements.
+Graduate students admitted with contingencies have until the end of their first semester of enrollment to resolve all contingencies.
+Examples of contingencies that must be resolved are the submission of official transcripts, official test scores, official degree statements, required course completion, etc. Students are informed of specific requirements for continued enrollment and the time allowed for completion at the time of admission.
 Failure to meet the requirements during the stipulated time will result in a registration hold until the contingency is resolved and may result in dismissal from the Graduate School.

 Admission of Students Previously Dismissed